Everybody wants to earn more money.

 - Say “No”; drop activities, groups, and recurring social events that don’t add value to your life

 Disorganization.
 It’s plaguing our nation.
-Shows about hoarding are an extreme, but how many of us suffer from some kind of clutter and disorganization?
+Shows about hoarding are at an all-time high, and for good reason.

 If you can’t keep your life organized, fitting in freelancing will be difficult.
 This isn’t an organization or cleaning blog, but I suggest you start by creating a clutter-free workspace.
-If you’re life is organized, you will be a better freelancer and be able to make more time for your work.
-But, it will be impossible to create top-notch work if your “freelance life” isn’t organized either.
+If your life is organized, you’ll be a better freelancer and be able to make more time for your work.

-Here are some things that you’ll need to keep organized when you start freelancing:
+Here are some things you’ll need to keep organized when you start freelancing:

 - Administrative items.
 Keep your hours billed and invoice records in one place.
 (If you bill more than a couple clients and/or need to track your hours, Freshbooks is a billing app that may help.)
 Similarly, store tax-related items in one place (you’ll be happy you did this come tax time).